LLNL/zfp/docs/source/bit-stream.rst

 Bit Stream API
 ==============

-|zfp| relies on low-level functions for bit stream I/O, e.g. for
+|zfp| relies on low-level functions for bit stream I/O, e.g., for
 reading/writing single bits or groups of bits.  |zfp|'s bit streams support random access (with some caveats) and, optionally, strided access.
 The functions read from and write to main memory allocated